-Remember, in 1881 when that ordinance went into effect, there were 5 homicides all that year: One was by the use of an axe, one by use of a rock, and the other 3 were shot at the famous gunfight near the OK Corral.
-Knowing this, ask yourself if it was a needed ordinance to control widespread violence in a fairly non-violent town or was it a trumped up ordinance to control the citizenry and political enemies?
+Remember, in 1881 when that ordinance went into effect, there were 5 homicides all that year: One was by the use of an ax, one by use of a rock, and the other 3 were shot at the famous gunfight near the OK Corral.
+Knowing this, ask yourself if it was a needed ordinance to control widespread violence in a fairly non-violent town, or was it a trumped-up ordinance to control the citizenry and political enemies?

 Remember that while the Tombstone city ordinance was enforced with some of the Earps political and business enemies such as the Clantons and McLaurys, it was not enforced with the Earp brothers who were not law enforcement officers but merely bartenders, saloon keepers, and faro dealers.

-And yes, there were the Earp's friends such as Doc Holliday who they looked the other way to allow him to stay armed even though he was a gambler with a reputation as a gunman, deserved or not.
+And yes, there were the Earp's friends such as Doc Holliday.
+The Earps looked the other way to allow him to stay armed even though he was a gambler with a reputation as a gunman, deserved or not.

 It's said that the Virgil Earp had received information that Frank McLaury, and Ike and Billy Clanton, were in violation of this city ordinance on the day of the famous gunfight, yet he looked the other way the days and weeks previous to that morning when Doc Holliday and Wyatt Earp walked around armed -- yes, long before either were deputized on the morning of the OK Corral shootout.

 It's said, "the famous confrontation grew out of Virgil Earp's determination to enforced Tombstone's law prohibiting the carrying of deadly weapons," yet he knew others who were also in violation of the city ordinance and did nothing about it.
-And yes, those friends would be the same people who were part of Wyatt's famous vendetta posse.
+Those friends would be some of the same people who were later part of Wyatt's famous vendetta posse.

-Because the offense was less than a misdemeanor as it was merely an infraction subject to a fine at the most, I, like others, believe that the now famous gun fight was between two factions no different than gangs fighting over turf today.
-I believed it was an ordinance used to disarm the enemies of the Earps and Mayor Clum.
+Because the offense was less than a misdemeanor as it was merely an infraction subject to a fine at the most, I, like others, believe that the now-famous gunfight was between two factions no different than gangs fighting over turf today.
+I believe it was an ordinance used to disarm the enemies of the Earps and Mayor Clum.
 I also believe that like the ordinance itself, the gunfight was politically motivated.

-Although I believe that Virgil Earp was the real police officer in the Earp family and was simply flexing his legal muscle when he went to "disarm" the cowboys, I content their going to that alley adjacent to the OK Corral was just an excuse to jump at the chance to take retributions of some sort upon their enemies -- but than again that's just my opinion.
+Although I believe that Virgil Earp was the real police officer in the Earp family and was simply flexing his legal muscle when he went to "disarm" the cowboys, I content that the Earps going to that alley adjacent to the OK Corral was just an excuse to jump at the chance to take retributions of some sort upon their enemies -- but then again that's just my opinion.

-I say that because I've often wondered if the Earps would have been so eager to enforce that ordinance if the men down in that alley were friends of the Earps -- frankly, I don't think so.
+I say that because I've often wondered if the Earps would have been so eager to enforce that ordinance if the men in that alley were friends of the Earps?
+Frankly, I don't think so.

 "When I lived there Tombstone had been re-enforcing the old Earp firearms ordinance #9 for many years, the only change was the ordinance number was changed to 5-5-1, other than that it was the exact same ordinance.